itirohidaka/PowerOff-Functions/README.md

 # Power Off a VSI using IBM Cloud Functions
-Description: Snipet to Power Off a VSI (Virtual Server) on IBM Cloud using the IBM Cloud Functions.
+Description: Snippet to Power Off a VSI (Virtual Server) on IBM Cloud using the IBM Cloud Functions.

 Requirements:
 - Docker CE installed on your Desktop/Laptop.